 Even the very brightest child can struggle in school if he or she has trouble setting goals and carrying out organized steps to successfully complete a task.

 These skills, known collectively as executive function, help us with everything from getting dressed in the morning to writing a letter.
 While these skills come naturally for most of us, some children need to be taught how to execute tasks in an expected manner.
+Written expression is infused in executive function-based instruction to help students improve their writing by learning to organize their thoughts, initiate writing assignments, expand their ideas to increase quality and quantity, improve their ability to evaluate their writing, and meet task requirements.

 Princeton Speech-Language and Learning Center uses advanced techniques to teach executive function skills.
 We don’t just tell children what to do.
 We teach them specific concepts and strategies so they can act more independently – without the constant support of parents and teachers.